-Tips for Getting the Most from Your Go Cancun Card
+Tips for Getting the Most from Your Go Cancun Pass

-- Skip the 1 and 2 day passes – In most cases, the 1 and 2 day passes will likely help you break even, but they won’t save you a bunch of money.
-Skip them both and opt for at least a 3 day pass instead.
+- Skip the 1 and 2 day passes – In most cases, the 1-day and 2-day passes will likely help you break even, but they won’t save you a bunch of money.
+Skip them both and opt for at least a 3-day pass instead.

-- Visit the most expensive attractions – This may seem obvious, but the more expensive the regular admission price is for an attraction, the more you’ll save with the card.
+- Visit the most expensive attractions – This may seem obvious, but the more expensive the regular admission price is for an attraction, the more you’ll save with the pass.

 - Make reservations before you go – Don’t forget to make reservations!
 Most of the attractions require a reservation.
 You don’t want to wait too long and end up missing out on a spot because it has filled up.

 Purchasing your pass is super simple.
-You can order your Go Cancun Card here!
+You can order your Go Cancun Pass here!

 Remember, your pass is activated the first time you use it.
 Whether you activate it in the morning or at night, that counts as day number one.
 If you want to fit more than one attraction into that first day, it’s best if you activate it early.

-It’s also important to note that you must activate your pass within one year of your purchase.
+It’s also important to note that you must activate your pass within two years of your purchase.
 If not, your pass will be voided.

-Go Cancun Card Review: Is It Worth It?
+Go Cancun Pass Review: Is It Worth It?

-So, is the Go Cancun Card a good value for you?
+So, is the Go Cancun Pass a good value for you?
 That all depends on your travel style.

-I hope this Go Cancun Card review has been helpful.
+I hope this Go Cancun Pass review has been helpful.
 Thanks so much for reading, and I hope you have a great time in Cancun.
 Until next time, happy traveling!

-Have you been to Cancun or used the Go Cancun Card?
+Have you been to Cancun or used the Go Cancun Pass?
 Let us know what you think in the comments below!